brunodifranco/project-insuricare-ranking/README.md

 <p align="justify">

 - 20,000 calls represents 26.24% of our database.
-So if the Sales Team were to make all these calls Insuricare would be able to contact 72.30% of customers interested in the new vehicle insurance, since 0.7230 is our recall at 20,000. </p>
+So if the sales team were to make all these calls Insuricare would be able to contact 71.29% of customers interested in the new vehicle insurance, since 0.7129 is our recall at 20,000. </p>

-- As seen from the Lift Curve, our **LGBM model is 2.75 times better than the baseline model at 20,000 calls.**
+- As seen from the Lift Curve, our **LGBM model is 2.72 times better than the baseline model at 20,000 calls.**

 **2) Now increasing the amount of calls to 40,000 how many interested customers can Insuricare reach with the new model?**